Mega Transistor Clock

 All detailed information about the circuit, recommended order of steps to finish the construction, and various good advices, are in the documentation for download below.

-The initial version of the PCB (V1) has two shortcomings - 1) missing protection resistors 150 R for the displays on PCB, that's why V1 PCBs are sold with SMD resistors already soldered, and 2) missing capacitors for push button debounce, which should be added, however, the clock will also work without them.
+The initial version of the PCB (V1) has two shortcomings - 1) missing protection resistors 150 R for the displays on PCB, that's why V1 PCBs are sold with SMD resistors already soldered, from the back side where possible, and 2) missing capacitors for push button debounce, which should be added, however, the clock will also work without them.
 Details for both are included in the documentation.

 Because of huge effort needed to design this clock, the PCB design is not public (but the schematic is, as it is important to debug the circuit if there are problems).
 Fabrication of the PCB is not cheap at all due to its very large dimensions.

 The PCB can be bought directly from me.
 Below are always accurrate information about available stock and prices.
 In case of bigger demand, more PCBs will be made of later PCB versions.
 Also, sets of (new) parts are available.
 Shipping is paid by consignee and depends on total weight of the package and carrier.
 At a minimum, the shipping fees need to be paid in advance (COD is also possible).
-Carrier is Slovak Post (a.k.a. snail mail) or Packeta, whichever you prefer.
+Carrier is Slovak Post (a.k.a. snail mail) or Packeta.
 Shipping abroad is available as well.
 Local pickup is possible in Žilina, Slovakia.
-If you are interested, send me an e-mail, and we will negotiate the details.
+If you are interested, send me an e-mail, and we will arrange the details.

 - PCB (V3 - black) - 120 € / pc - 2 pcs in stock